-I am a software engineer, musician, and music technologist currently living in New York City.
+I am a software engineer, musician, and music technologist active in Atlanta and New York City.
 My work focuses mainly on building novel systems for live electronic music performance using commodity musical hardware.

 I'm interested in building music performance interfaces that allow for powerful new modes of improvisation.
 I'm currently interested in finding new ways to ue control generative music in a live setting.